How much does a 230 W gaming laptop cost to run? Desktop vs laptop power

 How this is calculated

 Laptop peak wattage is bounded by the AC adapter: a 230 W brick means the laptop can't sustain more than 230 W regardless of workload.
-In games, a 230 W gaming laptop typically pulls 180-210 W from the wall — a real-world cap that mobile GPUs are deliberately binned around.
+In games, a 230 W gaming laptop typically pulls 180-210 W from the wall.
+It's a real-world cap that mobile GPUs are deliberately binned around.
 On battery, performance drops sharply (often 30-40%) because the platform self-limits to preserve runtime, so the meaningful electricity-cost figure assumes plugged-in use.

 Verdict

-$48 a year for mobile gaming is genuinely cheap — the watt-hours of a full evening's session work out to pennies.
+$48 a year for mobile gaming is genuinely cheap.
+The watt-hours of a full evening's session work out to pennies.
 If electricity cost mattered more than portability, a matched-performance desktop would use about twice as much.

 More Laptop scenarios